Shedding Light on Problems with Hyperbolic Graph Learning: Elucidating Problems

 \textbf{Poorly motivated model design} A model design feature that has persisted in hyperbolic graph neural networks due to very early adoption from \citet{Kipf2017SemiSupervisedCW} is the failure to distinguish between nodes and node features.
 Graph convolution convolves the node features as de facto substitutes for the nodes themselves.
 However, when we deal with these graphs in a geometric context, it is important to recall that the benefit we obtain from \citet{sarkar2011low} in terms of embedding trees in hyperbolic space only holds if we explicitly embed the nodes in hyperbolic space with respect to the original graph distances.
 Simply mapping the node features to hyperbolic space, as discussed in Section \ref{sec:euctohyp}, does not necessarily capture the original graph geometry.
 One may perhaps make the argument that the features should by proxy capture some of the original hyperbolicity of the graph, but there are myriad counterexamples\footnote{Take for example a dataset of airports for which separate nodes, say major airports in New York City and Shanghai, may be very different and far apart in the graph while being very close in feature space (e.g. similar land area, occupancy, etc.).
 The point more generally is that there is no guarantee that the feature space structure will mimic the graph structure.} for this and hyperbolicity of features has never been defined, let alone demonstrated.
 The failure to recognize and/or to explicitly address this is what makes the decision to exponentiate features in \citet{chami2019hyperbolic, Zhang2019HyperbolicGA, Zhang2021LorentzianGC, liu2019hyperbolic} and derivative work not methodologically principled.
 The construction and the theoretical motivation presented originally by \citet{sarkar2011low} diverge.

 \textbf{Poor geometric characterization of graph datasets} Another problem is that the metric used to quantify the ``hyperbolicity'' of the so-called ``most hyperbolic'' graph datasets characterizes only the graph, and moreover, does so in rather a coarse way.
 As we saw above, characterizing graph datasets via the graph alone can be extremely misleading, simply because the features alone are often enough to solve the relevant tasks.
 A proper characterization should take into account both the graph and associated node features.
 Additionally, using Gromov $\delta$-hyperbolicty is quite a coarse characterization of the graph, since $\delta=0$ for all trees, regardless of considerable differences in geometry (e.g. differing branch factor).
 One must use more granular graph curvature metrics, for example Ollivier-Ricci curvature, to more precisely characterize graph geometry.
 We refer the interested reader to Appendix \ref{sec:hypadditional} for a definition of Ollivier-Ricci curvature together with intuition.
+That being said, Ollivier-Ricci is still a graph-level characterization and does not incorporate analysis of node features, which in some sense is a more central and pressing issue.
+One would need to develop a more fundamental set of tools to properly characterize node feature geometry together with the geometry of the graph; we believe this is a very fruitful and important avenue for future work.

 \end{minipage}